FrankFK/FrankFK.github.io/_posts/2023-07-02-hexafour-02-first-program.md

 We can ignore the other parts of the program for now.
 They are necessary for the program to work, but we can understand them later.

-### Visual Studio editor and intellisense
+### Compile and run the program with Visual Studio

 We use **Visual Studio** here.
 Visual Studio is an IDE ([Integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment)).
 In such an IDE many useful tools are integrated.
 The first tool is the *editor*.
 This editor is currently showing us the contents of the `Program.cs` file.
-One of its many useful features is **intellisense**.
-For example, if you move the mouse to the method `Left`, a small description of the method and a small example will be displayed.

-### Compile and run the program with Visual Studio

 When we select the `Debug - Start Debugging` menu item or press the **F5** key in Visual Studio, several things happen: